 One of the decisions equipment designers need to make when installing O-ring seals in their applications is how much the O-ring will be squeezed by its mating hardware to create an effective seal.

-Squeeze is a ratio of the amount of deformation applied to the seal expressed as a percentage of the free-state cross-sectional thickness.
+The squeeze is a ratio of the amount of deformation applied to the seal expressed as a percentage of the free-state cross-sectional thickness.
 Deforming the seal cross-section “energizes” the elastomer matrix much like compressing a spring; the inherent elasticity of the rubber material causes it to push back against the mating components.
-This contact force blocks the passage of liquids, gases and dry powders, preventing them from flowing between the rubber seal and the mating hardware.
+This contact force blocks the passage of liquids, gases, and dry powders, preventing them from flowing between the rubber seal and the mating hardware.

 The greater the squeeze, the more force is applied against the hardware and the tighter the seal.
 But that doesn’t necessarily mean that designers should always specify the most squeeze (assuming they knew what that level was or why it was “the most”).
 There are a number of factors to consider, which include:

 As just noted, tighter seals generally result from higher levels of a squeeze.
 Beyond a certain level, however, other factors intervene that can work against an effective seal, such as the stress the force causes on mating hardware.

 If you increase the squeeze, and its compressive force, too much you can potentially damage mating hardware, depending on the materials and the design of the hardware.

 Application friction and wear

 With higher squeeze also comes more friction and faster wear in dynamic applications.
 This may be enough to affect device function.
 For example, in a medical device that involves manual adjustment, an O-ring that generates too much friction may prevent the physician from properly utilizing the device.